MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === Bonjour

 Bonjour is a former proprietary zero-configuration network protocol suite over IP that Apple has submitted to the IETF.
-The proposed zero-configuration solutions covers IP addressing, name-to-address translation on local networks using mulitcast DNS (mDNS) and service discovery.
-Using Bonjour on Apple platforms is done via appropriate frameworks leaving the responding to mDNS queries to the mDNSResponder daemon @apple_inc_bonjour_2013.
+The proposed zero-configuration solutions covers IP addressing, name-to-address translation on local networks using #gls("mdns") and service discovery.
+Using Bonjour on Apple platforms is done via appropriate frameworks leaving the responding to #gls("mdns") queries to the mDNSResponder daemon @apple_inc_bonjour_2013.

 === IPS